Main Content

 Timothy Hurley

-Timothy Hurley, Clinical Assistant Professor
+Timothy Hurley, Clinical Associate Professor

 Tim Hurley is a clinical assistant professor of accounting with a specialization in taxation.
 He currently teaches various tax courses at the graduate and undergraduate levels.
 Before joining SIU, he was an associate teaching professor at the University of Missouri – Columbia.